blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Color Charge.md

-They are a property of quarks and gluons that is related to the particles' [[strong interactions]] in the field of [[Quantum Chromodynamics]].
+They are a property of quarks and gluons that is related to the particles' [Strong Interactions](strong%20interactions.md) in the field of [Quantum Chromodynamics](Quantum%20Chromodynamics.md).
 Color charge exists rather only in equations of physical mathematics than in real space.